-St Mary's Church of England School recognises that additional barriers can exist when identifying abuse and neglect in this group of children.
+The School recognises that additional barriers can exist when identifying abuse and neglect in this group of children.
 These can include:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs and being more prone to being isolated from their peers than other children; and - Communication barriers and difficulties in overcoming these barriers.
+• Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration;

+• The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs and being more prone to being isolated from their peers than other children; and

+• Communication barriers and difficulties in overcoming these barriers.